 Bantry's tourist office is a great resource for local information and attractions.
 Click this link to visit their informative website.

-Whilst guests have the convenience of strolling straight out onto the glorious 18 hole Bantry Bay Golf Course, if they want to try other courses, Glengarriff's picturesque 9 hole course is a short drive away.
+Whilst guests have the convenience of strolling straight out onto the glorious 18 hole Bantry Bay Golf Course, if you want to try other courses, Glengarriff's picturesque 9 hole course is a short drive away.

 Walkers are spoilt for choice and can find a wealth of walks along the Wild Atlantic Way.
 Alternatively, there is a range of walks from short and easy to long and strenuous in the beautiful Glengarriff Nature Reserve and Gougane Barra National Park.
 Every June Bantry holds a Walking Festival.
 Pony trekking is another delightful way to explore the rugged countryside.